Constraints on branes' geometry from massive vector KK modes

-where $a (a>1),b,c$ are constants and $\rho$ an integration constant with units of length.
-We can check that the solution \eqref{branesol1} can not satisfy the condition \eqref{restr1} except for $r=c/a$.
-It implies that in this brane model the gauge invariance of the massive vector KK modes can be realized with a fixed value of $r(r=c/a)$.
+where $a$ (with $a > 1$), $b$, and $c$ are constants, and $\rho$ is an integration constant with units of length.
+We find that this solution, Eq. \eqref{branesol1}, does not satisfy the condition \eqref{restr1} except when $r = \frac{c}{a}$.
+This suggests that in this brane model, the gauge invariance of the massive vector Kaluza-Klein modes is only realized at a fixed value of $r$, specifically $r = \frac{c}{a}$.

-However, from the equations \eqref{caseSch1} and \eqref{caseSch3} it can be seen that when $r$ is a constant, the vector KK modes and the scalar ones $\phi^{(n)}$ can not obtain masses from this extra dimension.
-Whereas the vectors and the scalar ones $\varphi^{(n)}$ could gain masses from another compacted extra dimension $\theta$.
-Then the effective action becomes
+However, according to Eqs. \eqref{Schro1}, when $r$ is constant, the vector Kaluza-Klein modes and the scalar modes $\phi^{(n)}$ cannot obtain masses from this extra dimension.
+In contrast, the vector mode and another scalar mode $\varphi^{(n)}$ could gain masses from another compactified extra dimension $\theta$.
+Consequently, the effective action transforms into:

-It is clear that the gauge invariance of this effective action has been broken.
+It becomes evident that the gauge invariance of this effective action is broken.